 The council is comprehensively reviewing its Cemeteries and Crematoria Bylaw – which is due for its five year review – and associated policies.
 These set out the council’s rules for and approach to cemeteries, burials, cremations and monuments within the district.

-Right now we’re asking the community to complete a survey to help us understand the public's views on some of the key issues.
-You have until Friday, 4 February 2022 to give us this initial feedback.
+We recently conducted a survey to help us understand the public's views on some of the key issues.
+This closed on Friday, 4 February 2022.

 How we’re working